yukangZhuu/vision-voice-localization-camera/README.md

-# Vision & Voice Localization Cmera
+# Vision & Voice Localization Camera

 This is a repository for UCLA ECEM202A / CSM213A projects.